 P.S.
 Treadmills are great machines on which to exercise, but my preference is to run outside on a grassy surface.
 There is less overall stress on your body and you are breathing fresh air.

 P.P.S.
-For more information on various cardio routines visit exercises for diabetics today.
+For more information on various cardio routines visit How to Prevent Pre-diabetes today.